iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 \end{align}
 $$

-Notice that in the second line, I utilised the fact the \\(\mathbf{B}\\) has only one non-zero entry to simplify the matrix.
+Notice that in the second line, I utilised the fact that \\(\mathbf{B}\\) has only one non-zero entry to simplify the matrix.
 (This is not possible if the filter is not strictly all-pole.)
 \\(\mathbf{I}_{.1}\\) denotes the first column of the identity matrix and so on.

 Now, the number of autoregressive steps is reduced from \\(T\\) to \\(\\frac{N}{T}\\) and the matrix multiplication is done in parallel for every \\(T\\) samples.
 There are added costs for pre-computing the transition matrix \\(\mathbf{M}\\) and the input matrix \\(\mathbf{V}\\), though.
-However, as long as the extra cost is relatively small compared to the cost of \\(T\\) autoregressive steps, we should see a speedup.
+However, as long as the extra cost is relatively small compared to the cost of \\(T\\) autoregressive steps, we should observe a speedup.

 Here's the PyTorch implementation of the unrolled SSM: